 Revo Uninstaller – Uninstall Things That Won’t

-One of the more common scenarios I hear about frequently are incomplete or failed uninstalls.
-People attempt to uninstall a program and that process fails, leaving some data around, and leaving the program itself in a kind of in-between state.
-The program remains, but the uninstaller is either missing or non-functional.
+One common scenario I hear involves incomplete or failed uninstalls.
+You attempt to uninstall a program and that process fails, leaving some data around and the program itself in a kind of in-between state.
+The program remains, but the uninstaller is either missing, non-functional, or otherwise useless.

 This is where Revo Uninstaller comes in.